ericmuckley/contract-copilot/APPROACH.md

 ## AI tools

 - **Copilot inside VSCode**: My dominant AI tool while coding.
-Recently I find that Claude Sonnet 4.5 gives me the most robust epxerience overall in terms of quality and speed, and in VSCode I can easily switch to lower-quality models for specific tasks (like editing CSS) to help conserve premium tokens.
-I generally keep Copilot in agent mode so it directly edits the files in VSCode inresponse to my chat messages.
+Recently I find that Claude Sonnet 4.5 gives me the most robust experience overall in terms of quality and speed, and in VSCode I can easily switch to lower-quality models for specific tasks (like editing CSS) to help conserve premium tokens.
+I generally keep Copilot in agent mode so it directly edits the files in VSCode in response to my chat messages.
 I review and refine the changes, usually by some combination of manual editing and providing followup prompts in the chat.

 - **Github Copilot Agent**: For complex or long-running tasks.
 I create a GitHub issue and assign the issue to Copilot.
 After Copilot opens a pull request, I pull the changes, run locally, refine, and then merge the PR.